openmovementproject/openmovement/docs/buildax/docs/faq.md

 ## Networking issues

 Please read the [Network Access](connecting.md#network-access) section.
-Still can't connect to the router over your network?
+Still can't connect to the LRS over your network?
 Try these troubleshooting steps:

 #### Using the NETBIOS Address?